Clianthus puniceus: Pests and parasites

 C. puniceus plays host to the endemic leaf mining fly Liriomyza clianth.

 Secondly, C. puniceus is also a host to Epiphyas postvittana, which is also known as the light brown apple moth.
 It is native to Australia and was distributed to New Zealand in the 1800s.
 The moth has the ability to damage the host, and have a negative environmental impact outside of its native area.

-Conservation status
+Conservation

 The distribution of the species in the wild was limited to North Island of New Zealand, but the species is currently listed as extinct in the wild by the IUCN.
 The last wild plants were extirpated around 2015, and no specimens were found in subsequent surveys.
 Causes of extinction in the wild included general loss of habitat, competition for space and establishment, as well as introduced herbivores who feed on them.
 The specific effect of humans on the population of C. puniceus should also be noted.
 Through seed collection, destruction of habitat, as well as introduction of invasive species, humans have contributed to the decline of the population.
 However, not all contributions are recognized as negative as lots of cultivation, propagation, and building of new habitats by humans have helped the survival of the species so far.

+It is cultivated in numerous ex-situ collections in botanic gardens, and until the 1990s, it used to be common in cultivation in private gardens.
+Most of the plants sold by nurseries as Clianthus puniceus are misidentified and belong to the species Clianthus magnificus.
+Genuine Clianthus puniceus plants are rarely seen in cultivation or for sale.